ietf-wg-cellar/matroska-specification/codec/av1.md

 Within a protected `Block`, the following constraints apply to all the OBUs it contains:

+* Clear partitions can contain any number of bytes (up to its maximum size).

 * Encrypted partitions MUST be a multiple of 16 bytes.

 * Encrypted partitions MUST end on the last byte of the merged encrypted sections.